markup-theme/markup-theme/markup_theme/source/tutorials.rst

 Blockquotes
 ==================================================

-The |theme| theme does not support blockquote styles for Markdown by default.
+|theme| does not support blockquote styles for Markdown by default.
 This support can be added easily.
 Blockquotes are added to Markdown like this:

 .. code-block:: none